Summer programs for kids with special needs

 What else can your child do for the summer?

-Whether your child qualifies for ESY services or not, or if you have other ideas for her summer program, you should visit NICHCY for their list of possible summer camp options for kids with special needs.
+Whether your child qualifies for ESY services or not, or if you have other ideas for her summer program, you might consider a summer camp for all or part of your child’s summer.
 It seems that there is a camp program for every child, with every diagnosis or need.
 Check out this article on camps for kids with special needs and learn what to look for and questions to ask .

 My daughter used to qualify for continued speech therapy sessions during the summer through ESY.
 Instead of putting her in an academic summer school program with speech therapy sessions during the day, I opted for an artsy kind of day camp at the YWCA (more her style) and kept twice weekly speech sessions early in the morning.
 This way, she still got her therapy but also had the benefit of an entirely different kind of summer experience.
 The school system provided the speech sessions as part of her free and appropriate public education (FAPE), while I paid for the summer camp.
 The theatrical part of the camp helped her with her communication skills, and introduced her to the world of theater.
 It started a lifelong love of drama for her, and she acted in plays in high school and beyond.
 Who would have thought that a little girl with a speech disorder would enjoy speaking on a stage!
 It provided a different way of tackling her speech problems and gave her a much needed shot of confidence.
 The end result was that her speech skills would increase dramatically in one summer session.